 - University-owned accommodation is available on the Treforest campus, while private halls of residence are located close to Cardiff and Newport City campuses.
-A variety of on-campus accommodation is available, all self-catered – although there are options for students to purchase meal vouchers to use in the university refectories and food outlets.
-High speed Internet is available in all rooms and most rooms have Wi-Fi access.
+A variety of on-campus accommodation is available, all self-catered – although students can purchase meal vouchers to use in the university refectories and food outlets.
+High-speed Internet is available in all rooms and most rooms have Wi-Fi access.

 - Students are able to express a preference on their accommodation booking forms.
 If they wish to live with other international students or students of the same nationality, the university will try to facilitate this.

 - Students are able to stay on campus during the winter and spring holidays and are not required to vacate their rooms during these vacations.